Want to learn new ways to make extra money?

 How They Make Money

-Personal finance software like Tiller and You Need a Budget use a subscription service to make money.
+Personal finance software like Tiller Money and You Need a Budget use a subscription service to make money.
 Mint and Personal Capital are a little different.
 The apps are both free for users, but they differ in how they approach monetization.

 Mint offers credit card and other loan products to consumers, earning affiliate income if a customer signs up for an account.
 If you see a Wells Fargo credit card mentioned on your Mint account, that means Mint will most likely make money if you join Wells Fargo through that link.
 Mint usually has two or three ads on the user’s dashboard.